owos02/Linux-Introduction/README.md

 ### Installation through Website Visit

 You should always look at the Website to see how to install an Application.
-But the 2 Ways above should be your get go for the actuall installation.
-But sometimes the website may be the only way of installing and then you should check that you are installing from a trustworthy site.
+But the 2 ways above should be your get go for the actual installation.
+But sometimes the Website may be the only way of installing and then you should check that you are installing from a trustworthy site.

 ## How do I troubleshoot things ?